-The Bourbon.
-I have yet to find a bad bourbon to mix into this Apple Sour.
-Whiskies like Knob Creek and Wild Turkey 101 can stand up just as well as Evan Williams, Woodford Reserve, or even Jim Beam.
-Choose your favorite bourbon and give it a try, you really cannot go wrong.
+Bourbon: You won't find a bad bourbon to mix into this apple sour.
+Whiskeys like Knob Creek and Wild Turkey 101 can stand up just as well as Evan Williams, Woodford Reserve, or even Jim Beam.

-The Apple Juice.
-As with any other juice, it's important to choose a quality juice if you want the best tasting cocktail.
 During apple season, give this drink a try with fresh pressed apple cider.
-It adds a depth to the Apple Sour that is very impressive.
+It adds a depth to the apple sour that is very impressive.

 How Strong is the Apple Sour?

-The Apple Sour falls in line with similar whiskey cocktails and is mild, but not weak.
-It's a very pleasant whiskey sipper and has an average alcohol content of 19% ABV (36 proof).
+The apple sour falls in line with similar whiskey cocktails and is mild, but not weak.
+It's a very pleasant whiskey sipper and has an average alcohol content of 19 percent ABV (36 proof).

 |Nutritional Guidelines (per serving)|